 Morning, Noon or Garden Wedding

-Men: Suit or Sport Coat, Tie and White or Colored Shirt.
-If you would like to wear khaki pants and open collar shirt, make sure you wear a sport coat.
-If the wedding is formal, in a formal garden setting, we recommend that you error on the formal side and wear a suit.
+Men: Suit or Sport Coat, Tie, and White or Colored Shirt.
+If you would like to wear khaki pants and an open-collar shirt, make sure you wear a sport coat.
+If the wedding is formal, in a formal garden setting, we recommend that you err on the formal side and wear a suit.

-Women on the other hand can still upgrade their daytime wedding look in a more polished complete look by adding a bit more sparkle or fun to the silhouette by accessorizing with a chunky or sparkly necklace or bracelet.
-Some ladies will opt for a more formal fabric such as satin, taffeta or Dupioni silk to bring a more sophisticated style with a hint of formality.
-Sometimes women will call this look a cocktail look or the simple black dress.
-Yes this is fine, but one thing you need to consider is the length of the skirt hem.
-For a semi formal look you will keep the skirt length at or slightly below the knee.
+Women on the other hand can still upgrade their daytime wedding look to a more polished complete look by adding a bit more sparkle or fun to the silhouette by accessorizing with a chunky or sparkly necklace or bracelet.
+Some ladies will opt for a more formal fabric such as satin, taffeta, or Dupioni silk to bring a more sophisticated style with a hint of formality.
+Sometimes women will call this look a cocktail look or a simple black dress.
+Yes, this is fine, but one thing you need to consider is the length of the skirt hem.
+For a semi-formal look, you will keep the skirt length at or slightly below the knee.
 For a more formal look, the length can be just slightly above the knee.

 For More Great Fashions Visit:

 Photos Courtesy of Macy’s, J.Crew, Nordstroms, and White House Black Market.